Marine Corps Tactical Switching Operator Job Description

 A complete listing of duties and tasks is available in NAVMC Directive 3500.106, Communications Training and Readiness Manual.

-Job Requirements of MOS 0612, Tactical Switching Operator
+Requirements to Become a Tactical Switching Operator

 Applicants for MOS 0612 must complete the Telephone Systems Installer Maintainer Course (TSIMC) at MCCES located in 29 Palms, California.